ubclaunchpad/minutes/README.md

 ## :point_right: Pushing Training Data

-You can push training data into the research environment on Digital Ocean.
+You can push training data into the research environment on DigitalOcean.
 You will need to collect the instance PEM file from your tech lead.
 Place the PEM locally in `~/.ssh/id_minutes`.
-Set the environment variable `MINUTES_RESEARCH_INSTANCE` in your environment to the IP address of the Digital Ocean instance (available on Slack or from your tech lead).
+Set the environment variable `MINUTES_RESEARCH_INSTANCE` in your environment to the IP address of the DigitalOcean instance (available on Slack or from your tech lead).

 Then, if you wish to push the file `bigdata.csv`, use the following command: